7 Tips To Letting Go & Delegating Effectively To Your Executive Assistant

 - List all relevant details, so your assistant is properly prepared to fill your shoes.

-Tip 3: Establish Work Standards & Guidelines
+Tip 3: Establish Work Standards And Guidelines

-That means documenting your company standards, style guide, and other guidelines – everything your VA requires to adequately do her job – your old job.
-Remember, even the most skilled and experienced virtual assistant is only as good as your guidelines.
+That means documenting your company standards, style guide, and other guidelines – everything your executive assistant requires to adequately do their job.
+Remember, even the most skilled and experienced remote EAs are only as good as your guidelines.

 This one-time briefing will save you hundreds of hours in the future – that’s a serious return on [time] investment!
 Plus, you’ll rest easy knowing that everything is completed to your standards.

-Tip 4: Set Deadlines
+Tip 4: Set Times And Deadlines

 Whenever you delegate a time-sensitive task, be very clear about your deadlines.

 If you expect your assistant to report in everyday, every week, or every set period of time, make it known.
 If a project has staggered deadlines, write them down.

 The worst thing you can do to yourself (and your EA) is “half-delegate.”

 In other words, don’t delegate a task and then proceed to micro-manage it every step of the way.